dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 * **Managers** can approve or reject contact data.
 Only approved contacts are visible to users.
 * **Administrators** can approve/reject and edit/delete any data.

+The images in this document exactly don't match the latest templates.

 In the following image, user Rick (`rick@example.com`) is signed in.
 Rick can only view approved contacts and **Edit**/**Delete**/**Create New** links for his contacts.
 Only the last record, created by Rick, displays **Edit** and **Delete** links.
 Other users won't see the last record until a manager or administrator changes the status to "Approved".

 ![Screenshot showing Rick signed in](secure-data/_static/rick.png)

-In the following image, `manager@contoso.com` is signed in and in the managers role:
+In the following image, `manager@contoso.com` is signed in and in the manager's role:

 ![Screenshot showing manager@contoso.com signed in](secure-data/_static/manager1.png)